run2bizdocs/documentation/en-us/docs/run2biz-platform/workflow/overview.md

-Title: Introduction to CITSmart Workflow
+Title: Introduction to 4biz Workflow
-Description: Overview about the creation and management of a CITSmart workflow.
+Description: Overview about the creation and management of a 4biz workflow.

-# Introduction to CITSmart Workflow
+# Introduction to 4biz Workflow

 Flows are visual representations of something that moves continuously.
 Therefore, flows can be used to graphically represent a process or any action.
 They can be materialized on paper (physical document) or an electronic tool.
-At CITSmart, the Workflow functionality is designed to model your business goals by outlining the steps you need to take to achieve those goals through a smart digital flow.
+At 4biz, the Workflow functionality is designed to model your business goals by outlining the steps you need to take to achieve those goals through a smart digital flow.
 It's possible to create workflows to assist with the management of services, problems, changes, releases, continuity actions, travel requests, and purchasing.
-Moreover, the workflow has interaction with the main CITSmart processes.
+Moreover, the workflow has interaction with the main 4biz processes.

 Automated workflows bring system activities to life, enabling your organization's activities to be digitized and automated.
-Furthermore, you can create task-controlled flows, add notifications, subprocesses and establish direct communication with other applications, such as Neuro - which is a framework for the creation of application.
+Furthermore, you can create task-controlled flows, add notifications, subprocesses and establish direct communication with other applications, such as Builder - which is a framework for the creation of application.

 You will find that everyday tasks such as ordering something, registering a ticket and approving a request can be done quickly and intelligently, avoiding the waste of time.
-CITSmart flows help you to materialize your business processes into a systemic view where you have complete control of what happens.
+4biz flows help you to materialize your business processes into a systemic view where you have complete control of what happens.

 ## Meeting the workflow functionality

 First of all you need to familiarize yourself with the basics concepts, business rules and user interface.
-The visualization of this functionality in the CITSmart menu depends on permissions assigned to an access profile, make sure you have this permission.
+The visualization of this functionality in the 4biz menu depends on permissions assigned to an access profile, make sure you have this permission.
 If you don't have this access, a manager can grant this access for you.

 To find out if your profile has this permission, access the menu on the left side of the screen, and make sure the first access option is the main menu **Workflow**;

-![CITSmart workflow menu][1]
+![4biz workflow menu][1]

 **System standard**